Love Will Tear Us Apart: Cover versions

-Throughout the eighties, multiple artists covered "Love Will Tear Us Apart".
+Throughout the 1980s, multiple artists covered "Love Will Tear Us Apart".
 Chuzpe recorded a cover version that peaked at number eight in Austria in 1981.
-Paul Young's 1984 cover "Love Will Tear Us Apart" reached number nine in both the Belgium and Netherlands, and number 40 in Germany.
+Paul Young's 1984 cover of the song, from his debut studio album No Parlez, reached number nine in both the Belgium and Netherlands, and number 40 in Germany.
 The New York band Swans' fourth EP Love Will Tear Us Apart was named after their cover of the song, and was placed alongside two semi-acoustic versions of songs from their 1987 LP Children of God.
 The EP reached number 85 on the UK Singles Chart and number two on the UK Indie Chart.
 In May 2005, ambient dance duo Honeyroot reached number 70 on the UK Singles Chart in May 2005 with their cover.

+In 2002, on his album Do You Know Squarepusher, artist Squarepusher covered the track, which was released on electronic independent label Warp Records.

+U2 have often included the song in their live set; it has also been frequently performed live by the Irish band Inhaler.

+In 2021, English producer and member of the electronic band Faithless, Rollo Armstrong (under the alias R Plus) released a cover version of "Love Will Tear Us Apart", featuring vocals from Amelia Fox.

+On 24 December 2023, Noel Gallagher's High Flying Birds released a demo version of their cover of the track.

+In November 2024, PJ Harvey released a cover of the song for the Apple TV+ series Bad Sisters.